dvkhank/Cracking-the-Coding-Interview/Chapter1/readme.md

 # String

 - String in Java is a list of Unicode characters (each 2 bytes)
-- **Immutable** : Values will not change.
+- **Immutable :** Values (Heap) will not be changed.
 If we do change (concat) then Java will create another object in memory area to store the result.
+Therefore, we have to use another variable to get the result after processing string.
   - In fact, **immutable can save our data**
   - For example : We have 3 variables a, b, c that are "Hello".
 When we create a string variable, Java will find in String Pool if that string is existed.
 If so, that will have the reference of existed string.
     ![Hình ảnh đẹp](/images/stringpool.jpg)
   - **What happen if string is mutable ? :** If variable C change the value of string to "Hi".
 Then **all variables have the same reference** : a,b,c **are changed**
-- **Mutable** Values will change on the object.
+- **Mutable :** Values(Heap) will be changed.
 If we do change(concat) then Java will change values on that object and don't create any new object in memory area.

 ### Problem when we concat string :